glennhenry/cs-notes/docs/compilers-and-programming-languages/07-control-flow/control-flow.md

 Overall there are two ways to handle variables.

-- **Value model** : In the value model, variables directly store values.
+- **Value model**: In the value model, variables directly store values.
 When we assign a value to a variable or pass it as an argument to a function, a copy of the value is made.
 Any modifications to the variable or the value do not affect other variables holding the same value.
-- **Reference model** : In the reference model, variables hold references to memory locations where the actual data is stored.
+- **Reference model**: In the reference model, variables hold references to memory locations where the actual data is stored.
 When we assign a variable to another variable or pass it as an argument to a function, a reference to the same underlying data is used.
 Modifications to one variable will be reflected in other variables holding the same reference.

 ![Reference and value model](./reference-value-model.png)
-Source : Book page 240 (with my own code example)
+Source: Book page 240 (with my own code example)

 :::info
 In equality testing, the process of comparing two values to determine if they are equal or not, equality can be determined through reference or value.
 If we consider two objects equal when their reference is the same, this is called **shallow comparison**.
 We only check if two objects are referring to the same object.
 On the other hand, when we consider the internal structure of objects to determine their equality, this is called **deep comparison**.
 Deep comparison may be complicated to determine in a complex structure like [graph](/data-structures-and-algorithms/graph).